anlutro/laravel-settings/README.md

 Optional: add `'Setting' => 'anlutro\LaravelSettings\Facade'` to the array of aliases in the same file.

-Publish the config file by running `php artisan config:publish anlutro/l4-settings`.
+Publish the config file by running `php artisan config:publish anlutro/l4-settings` (Laravel 4.x) or `php artisan vendor:publish` (Laravel 5).

 ### Usage